WiFiBeat/WiFiBeat/README.md

 Search using Wireshark display filters.

-Get alerted using ElastAlert or Elastic Watcher.
+Get alerted using ElastAlert2 or Elastic Watcher.

-# Compilation
+# Installation

 __Note__: Installation has only been tested on Ubuntu 16.04 for now.
-__Note__: Most commands need to be run as root.

 ## Install Elasticsearch and Kibana